John 19: Verse 7

 And whoever blasphemes the name of the Lord shall surely be put to death.
 All the congregation shall certainly stone him, the stranger as well as him who is born in the land.
 When he blasphemes the name of the Lord, he shall be put to death.

 Pilate was bound by Roman precedent to pay respect to the law of subject nationalities.

 Verse 9

 [Pilate] went again into the Praetorium, and said to Jesus, "Where are You from?"
 But Jesus gave him no answer.

 A second private examination by Pilate.

+Verse 11

+Jesus answered, "You could have no power at all against Me unless it had been given you from above.
+Therefore the one who delivered Me to you has the greater sin."In this verse, Jesus tells Pilate that the priest who handed him over bears the greater sin.
+Historian Paula Fredriksen views it as part of a progressive shift, attested in the Passion narratives and Acts, that transfers responsibility for Jesus's crucifixion from Pilate to Jewish figures and, ultimately, to the entire population of Jerusalem.

 Verse 19

 The acronym INRI ("Jesus of Nazareth, King of the Jews" in Latin) written in three languages (as in John 19:20) on the cross, Ellwangen Abbey, Germany.

 Now Pilate wrote a title and put it on the cross.
 And the writing was:

 JESUS OF NAZARETH, THE KING OF THE JEWS.